 Risks involved in tokenized securities / assets

-TAURUS SA DRAWS THE EXPLICIT ATTENTION OF ISSUERS/INVESTORS REGARDING SOME OF THE MAIN RISKS INVOLVED IN THE USE, CUSTODY, TRADING, ISSUANCE OR INVESTMENT IN TOKENIZED SECURITIES/ASSETS, SECURITY TOKENS AND/OR LEDGER/DLT-BASED SECURITIES (“TOKENIZED SECURITIES”).
+TAURUS SA DRAWS THE EXPLICIT ATTENTION OF ISSUERS/INVESTORS REGARDING SOME OF THE MAIN RISKS INVOLVED IN THE USE, CUSTODY, TRADING, ISSUANCE OR INVESTMENT IN TOKENIZED SECURITIES/ASSETS, SECURITY TOKENS, ASSET/INVESTMENT TOKENS, DLT SECURITIES AND/OR LEDGER-BASED SECURITIES (“TOKENIZED SECURITIES”).
 THE BELOW LIST IS NOT EXHAUSTIVE.

 Tokenized securities are recorded outside of a traditional custodian system and transfers of tokenized securities are subject to legal uncertainty